xmengkinaxis/SRE/SRE/Basic Knowledge.md

 As infrastructure grows in complexity, managing multiple Terraform configurations across different environments becomes challenging.
 Terragrunt, an open-source tool, acts as a thin wrapper around Terraform, enabling configuration reuse and better orchestration.

 Terragrunt allows developers to follow the Don't Repeat Yourself (DRY) principle by sharing common Terraform configurations across different environments.
 With Terragrunt's ability to manage dependencies and inheritance, teams can maintain a clear and organized codebase while ensuring consistency and reducing errors.

+## Multitenancy

+Multitenancy (or multi-tenancy) refers to a single software installation that serves multiple tenants.
+A **tenant** is a user, application, or a group of users/applications that utilize the software to operate on their own data set.
+These tenants don’t share data (unless explicitly instructed by the owner) and may not even be aware of one another.

+A tenant can be as small as one independent user with a single login ID — think personal productivity software — or as large as an entire corporation with thousands of login IDs, each with its own privileges yet interrelated in multiple ways.

+Without multitenancy, each tenant would need a dedicated software installation.
+This increases resource utilization and maintenance efforts, ultimately software costs.

+Multitenant software provides each tenant a segregated environment (work data, settings, list of credentials, etc.), simultaneously serving multiple tenants.
+From a tenant’s perspective, each has its dedicated software installation, although, in reality, they are all sharing one.

+With multitenant software, tenants share the resources of one installation without affecting each other or only in predefined and controlled ways.